joeabouserhal/cli-contact-book/README.md

 # cli-contact-book
-This is a simple CLI contact book that allows you to create contacts and save them in a .csv file (I know revolutionary!!!)
+This is a simple CLI contact book that i wrote in python, it allows you to create contacts and save them in a .csv file (I know revolutionary!!!)